lealceldeiro/gems/README.md

 * Autoboxing blurs but does not erase the distinction between primitive and boxed primitive types.
 * Prefer primitives to boxed primitives, and watch out for unintentional autoboxing.

+### Item 7: Eliminate obsolete object references

+* Nulling out object references should be the exception rather than the norm.
+* Whenever a class manages its own memory, the programmer should be alert for memory leaks.
+* Another common source of memory leaks is caches.
+* A third common source of memory leaks is listeners and other callbacks.